TheIronYard--Orlando/FEE--2015--SPRING/Assignments/14--Hello-Lodash/README.md

 ### API Gymnastics

 So here we are again, learning to roll and flip.
-Don't hurt yourself:
+Don't hurt yourself and work as a team!

 ```javascript
 function answer(){